-- 74. Share dealing activity that is part of an organised plan to derive profit from a scheme of dealing in shares may be a profit-making undertaking or scheme for the purposes of s CB 3.
+- 87. Share dealing activity that is part of an organised plan to derive profit from a scheme of dealing in shares may be a profit-making undertaking or scheme for the purposes of s CB 3.
 There must be a sufficiently formulated plan in existence.
 Although potentially applicable to investments in widely held shares acquired through platforms or brokers, this would be unusual.
-However, if applicable, any profits are only taxable from the time of entering the scheme. - 75.
-Relevantly, and as previously discussed, even if there is not a business or a profit-making scheme in existence, investors will be taxable on their share sales when they are undertaking dealing activities, where the shares were acquired for the purpose of disposal.

-76. Example | Tauira 10 illustrates a situation where an investor is not in a share dealing business but has a purpose of disposal.
+However, if applicable, any profits are only taxable from the time of entering the scheme. - 88.
+Relevantly, and as previously discussed, even if there is not a business or a profit-making scheme in existence, investors will be taxable on their share sales when they are undertaking dealing activities, where the shares were acquired for the purpose of disposal. - 89.
+Example | Tauira 12 illustrates a situation where an investor is not in a share dealing business but has the relevant purpose of disposal.

-Example | Tauira 10 - insufficient scale to be a business but dominant purpose of disposal
+Example | Tauira 12 - Insufficient scale to be a business but dominant purpose of disposal